-Table 3: Basic first aid kit for wildlife
+Table 11 Basic first aid kit for wildlife

+ITEM PURPOSE 500ml or 1L saline solution or Hartman's fluid bags Flush wounds of debris.
+Flush eyes.
+Applied as part of a wet-to-dry dressing.
+Gauze squares Used to clean wounds or applied on bleeding area as part of a pressure bandage.
+Cotton tips Small and large.
+Used to clean small wounds.
+Self-adhesive bandage (E.g. Vetrap®, Coplus®, Rip Rap®).
+Used for pressure, immobilisation and dressing bandages in all animal groups.
 Crepe bandages Use limited to larger animals.
 Non-adhesive and so tape will be needed to hold in place.
-Micropore [®] tape Used to bandage bird legs, hold dressings in place.
-Non-adhesive dressings (e.g. Melolin®) Used to cover wounds and absorb discharge.
+Micropore® tape Used to bandage bird legs, hold dressings in place.
+Non-adhesive dressings (E.g. Melolin®) Used to cover wounds and absorb discharge.
 Does not stick to wound.
 1% lodine or Chlorhexidine solution Antiseptic solution used to flush wounds.
 Effective against bacteria, fungi and yeast on most animal species.
 Surgical scissors Cutting bandages, dressings or fishing line.
 May be used to trim fur or dead pieces of skin.
 Tweezers Handling sterile items, removing ticks/splinters/foreign objects.
-20 ml syringes with 18G needle Used to flush wounds of debris and bacteria.
+20ml syringes with 18G needle Used to flush wounds of debris and bacteria.
 Thermometer Used to take the temperature of the animal.